<aside>

 Don’t be afraid to utilize social media for the above purposes, since the internet is a powerful tool if used wisely.

-- Do not post anything on a social website that would be damaging to the Church or to the reputation of Jesus.
+- Avoid posting anything on a social website that would be damaging to the Church or to the reputation of Jesus or distracting to the message of the gospel.
 Here are some examples of things that would be considered inappropriate (this is not comprehensive, but provides a general overview):

 - Sarcastic or unkind remarks about other people

-- Pictures of you or others in revealing attire or compromising situations (drinking large quantities of alcohol, smoking, breaking laws, etc.)
+- Pictures of you or others in revealing attire or compromising situations (inappropriate use of alcohol, smoking, breaking laws, etc.)

 - Gossip, whether true or false